 - General Mills (of cereal fame) buys Lionel (and thus American Flyer), and eventually produces items under the name "Fundimensions".

 - The NESGA is merged into the NASG.
 The NESGA's name was last used in the 1973 Convention.
 Russ Mobley resigned as the NASG's General Directory and Ed Schumacher took over.

 The "NASG, Inc." was created in New York, established as a non-profit corporation.
 The NASG, Inc. approved the scale standards (different, at the time, from the NMRA's S-scale standard).
 Jack

 McGarry authored most of the constitution, while Wally Collins did the legal work.

-- The S Gauge Herald publishes its last issue (primarily due to increased costs of printing, but also editor Frank Titman didn't think there was much hope
+The S Gauge Herald publishes its last issue (primarily due to increased costs of printing, but also editor Frank Titman didn't think there was much hope for

 S-scale; they were unaware of the plans by American Models, see further below).